 Nanoprojectile Secondary Ion Mass Spectrometry (NP-SIMS)

 Nanoprojectile SIMS (NP-SIMS) is a next-generation approach to secondary ion mass spectrometry that overcomes the resolution and sensitivity limits of conventional TOF-SIMS.
-By using highly-charged, time-tagged nano-projectiles as the primary ion source, NP-SIMS delivers spatially resolved molecular information from sampling areas as small as 10 nm without the signal averaging that limits conventional instruments.
+By using highly-charged, time-tagged nano-projectiles as the primary ion source, NP-SIMS delivers highly localised molecular information from sampling areas as small as 10 nm without the signal averaging that limits conventional instruments.

 Alba Scientific distributes the Orion NP-SIMS systems, manufactured by Bienne Technology, across Europe.
-Two variants address distinct application areas: the Orion MK for materials and nano science, and the Orion MN for life science and biomedical research.
+Two configurations are available for distinct application areas: the Orion MK Nano for materials, semiconductor and nanoscience, and the Orion MK Life for biomolecular, cell biology and biomedical research.

-The Orion MN applies NP-SIMS to biological and biomedical samples, delivering molecular-level insight into cells, tissue sections, and nanoparticle systems.
-Its quasi-non-destructive approach, sampling a surface stochastically over a 10–200 µm diameter area leaves samples intact for downstream analysis.
-With one million individual mass spectra per run, co-emitted ion species from each impact site can be correlated to reveal spatial lipid distributions, drug localisation, and molecular heterogeneity at the single-cell and sub-cellular level.
+The Orion MK Life applies NP-SIMS to biological and biomedical samples, delivering molecular-level insight into cells, lipids, and biomolecular systems.
+Its quasi-non-destructive approach while sampling a 10–200 µm area on the 10 nm scale leaves samples intact for downstream analysis.
+The highly localised impact and associated spectrum, with up to one million individual mass spectra per run, permits correlated co-emitted species from each impact site to be identified, revealing spatial distributions of molecules in lipids, drug localisation, and sub-cellular molecular heterogeneity.

 Key Capabilities